n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

-The `DALATH_RISH` joining group includes the standard letters "Dalath" and "Rish" as well as the "Dotless Dalath-Rish", an ambiguous letter that is used in transcribing historical documents when it is impossible to distinguish whether the letter in the source text is "Dalath" or "Rish".
+The `DALATH_RISH` joining group includes the standard letters "Dalath" and "Rish" as well as the "Dotless Dalath-Rish", an ambiguous letter that is used in Old Syriac text, when neither the "Dalath" and "Rish" letters featured a dot, and may also be used in transcribing historical documents where it is impossible to distinguish whether the letter in the source text is "Dalath" or "Rish".

 ![](/images/syriac/syriac-dalath-rish.png)